tomjackman/rre-spec/dev.md

 ## Dev Checklist
 ### Game Updates
 #### New Car
-* If the vehicle(s) has a tyre choice, add the new class in `assets\deps\tyres.js` with the Class ID.
-If the tyres compounds are also new, add the images to `public\img\tyres` named after the tyre type.
+* If new manufacturer, add the logo to `public\img\manufacturers` in `.png` format.

 #### New Track
-* Add the new track overlay to `public\img\trackmaps` named after the Track ID in `SVG` format.
 * Added the country code of the tracks country to `assets\deps\tracks.js`.

 #### New Class / Class Modifications
 * Add the Class colour to `assets\deps\classColours.js` named after the Class ID.

+#### New Tyre Type
+* If new compound, add to list in controller.jsx - ["Soft", "Hard", "Primary", "Alternate", "Medium", "Prime", "Slicks"].
-* If the vehicle(s) has a tyre choice, add the new class in `assets\deps\tyres.js` with the Class ID.
-If the tyres compounds are also new, add the images to `public\img\tyres` named after the tyre type.
+* If the tyres compound is new, add the images to `public\img\tyres` named after the tyre type.

 ### New Content
-* Update `r3e-data.min.js` with the new data.
+* Update `r3e-data.min.js` with the new data from https://raw.githubusercontent.com/sector3studios/r3e-spectator-overlay/master/r3e-data.min.js

+### Broadcast Settings are put back to default.
+* Make you revert any changes in the settings menu in the broadcast controller to use the default settings.
+These can be checked by hovering over the option and reading the tooltip text.

 ### Dev Updates
 * Bump the package.json version.